The Compressed Annotation Matrix: an Efficient Data Structure for Computing Persistent Cohomology: Reordering Iso-simplices

 Many simplices, called iso-simplices, may have the same filtration value.
 This situation is common when the filtration is induced by a geometric scaling parameter.
 Assume that we want to compute the cohomology groups $H^p(\K_{i+1})$ from $H^p(\K_i)$ where $\K_i \subseteq \K_{i+1}$ and all simplices in $\K_{i+1} \setminus \K_i$ have the same filtration value.
-Depending on the insertion order of the simplices of $\K_{i+1} \setminus \K_i$, the dimension of the cohomology groups to be maintained along the computation may vary a lot as well as the computing time, potentially leading to a computational bottleneck.
-We propose a heuristic to order iso-simplices that appears to be efficient in practice (section~\ref{sec:experiments}).
+Depending on the insertion order of the simplices of $\K_{i+1} \setminus \K_i$, the dimension of the cohomology groups to be maintained along the computation may vary a lot as well as the computing time.
+This may lead to a computational bottleneck.
+We propose a heuristic to reorder iso-simplices and show its practical efficiency in Section~\ref{sec:experiments}.

 Intuitively, we want to avoid the creation of many ``holes'' of dimension $p$ and want to fill them up as soon as possible with simplices of dimension $p+1$.
 For example, in Figure~\ref{fig:up_down}, we want to avoid inserting all edges first, which will create two holes that will be filled when inserting the triangles.
 To do so, we look for the maximal faces to be inserted and recursively insert their subfaces.
 We conduct the recursion so as to minimize the maximum number of holes.
 In addition, to avoid the creation of holes due to maximal simplices that are incident, maximal simplices sharing subfaces are inserted next to each other.